codingMASTER398/trollbox-bot/README.md

-# Trollbox-bot
+# Trollbot

-Trollbox-bot is a minimal library for making simple, fast-responding trollbox bots for windows 93.
+Trollbot is a minimal library for making simple, fast-responding trollbox bots for windows 93.

 ## Types